A Midsummer Night’s Dream

 In this evocative retelling of Anton Chekhov’s timeless masterpiece The Seagull, Artistic Director Ellen Geer transports audiences to the sun-soaked yet tumultuous shores of 1970s Malibu, California.
 Set against the backdrop of a country transitioning from the ideals of the free-love era to the self-centered “Me Generation,” the story follows Constantine, a young writer concerned about global warming, which is spurned as a fantasy by those around him.
 He tries to reach his family.
 His thoughts and writing are buried by egos and turmoil of the times.
 With the crashing waves of Malibu as both a literal and metaphorical backdrop, Chekhov’s exploration of human fragility, ambition, and the search for love and meaning reminds audiences of the fragile threads that unite us all.

 Pay What You Will ticket pricing is available for the August 28th and September 22nd performances.
+PWYW tickets will become available online the week of the performance and at the door on the day of the show.
 A prologue discussion with the cast will take place at 6:30pm prior to both PWYW performances.
+PWYW orders are limited to 9 tickets per person.

 Buy tickets